Property (T) for Banach algebras: Preliminaries

-\paragraph{Multipliers of Banach algebras.} We refer the reader to \cite[Section 2]{Daws2010Multipliers} for details and more results on multipliers of modules. \begin{defn} Let $\mathcal{A}$ be a Banach algebra.
+We refer the reader to Section 2 in \cite{Daws2010Multipliers} for details and more results on multipliers of modules. \begin{defn} Let $\mathcal{A}$ be a Banach algebra.
 A \emph{multiplier} of $\mathcal{A}$ is a pair of maps $(L,R)$ from $\mathcal{A}$ to itself satisfying

 We denote by $\mathrm{M}(\mathcal{A})$ the set of all multipliers on $\mathcal{A}$.
 This is a linear space with addition and scalar multiplication defined in the obvious way. \end{defn}

 There is a canonical linear map $\mathcal{A}\rightarrow \mathrm{M}(\mathcal{A})$ defined by assigning to each $a_0\in \mathcal{A}$ a pair of maps $L_{a_0}, R_{a_0}:\mathcal{A}\rightarrow \mathcal{A}$ as follows: